HR 171: Kentucky’s First Step Towards a Sustainable and Innovative Blockchain Market

 In particular, HR 171 sets forth a comprehensive examination around blockchain technologies with an emphasis upon “the creation of a statewide ecosystem that encourages innovative startups and entrepreneurs in the blockchain sector or. . . in their operations.”
 The resolution also hopes to determine ways in which “the state government can utilize cryptocurrencies to make and receive payments” and what potential regulations may be required around blockchain technologies.
 As evidenced by growing support in various industries and the formation of numerous blockchain-based organizations, HR 171 will most likely be the inception of blockchain-based innovations and economy to flourish in Kentucky.

 For those companies leveraging or even contemplating the use of blockchain technologies in their business operations, this is a significant sign of progress and an opportunity for growth in Kentucky.
-If you would like to learn how your business may benefit and take advantage of foreseeable blockchain opportunities in Kentucky and elsewhere, please contact Chanhee Han, Tyler Wicker, or Courtney Rogers Perrin of Frost Brown Todd’s Blockchain Team.
+If you would like to learn how your business may benefit and take advantage of foreseeable blockchain opportunities in Kentucky and elsewhere, please contact Chanhee Han, Tyler Wicker, Courtney Rogers Perrin or any attorney in Frost Brown Todd’s Blockchain or Insurance Regulation teams.

 Post a comment: